tidb-incubator/vldbss-2021/lab0/README.md

 - Fork this repository into your account
 - Complete the lab on your repo
-- Send a pull request to this repo

 Ask any questions in AskTUG forum.